MIT-Emerging-Talent/ELO2_LAPERLE_HT/README.md

-# 🌿 Team GreenFrontier
+# LaPerle_HT

-Welcome to the collaboration space for **Team GreenFrontier** – Group 02 of the MIT Emerging Talent program __CDSP.

-We are a team of aspiring data scientists working together to build strong collaboration skills, grow through shared learning, and prepare for impactful data science projects.
-Our focus is on clear communication, mutual respect, and continuous development as a team.
+We are a team of dedicated and aspiring haitian data scientists committed to using digital tools for positive change in our country.

-Stay tuned for updates as we define and begin our project journey!
+Through this project, we seek to transform haiti's global image, highlight its cultural and natural richness and promote sustainable tourism by leveraging modern difgital technologies, data analysis and community-driven insights.

-## The team member comprises
+## The team members:

-Mohamed Tilal

-Ridwan Ayinde

-Said Ibrahim

-Safiya Hashimi

-Mervil Pierre Kenley
+Pierre Kenley MERVIL

-Mithchell Lawensky Cenatus
+Kervens Hubert

+Cliford Exael